HTML5 Form Validation

 Certain types like email, url, number auto-validate.

-, it will warn: “Please include an '@' in the email address.”
+If you enter abc, it will warn: “Please include an '@' in the email address.”

 3️. min and max